In Apple-style color fonts, bitmap images are embedded in a so-called

 - After each font installation, you must restart Photoshop for the sbix fonts to be recognized.

 Besides Apple devices, sbix fonts are supported and displayed on Windows versions 10 and later, as well as Linux and Android devices.
-The latest Chrome versions support sbix on every platform, and Firefox displays it too, but only on Android and Linux.
+The latest Chrome versions support sbix on every platform (do pay attention to the clipping issue though, see above), and Firefox displays it too, but only on Android and Linux.

 Update 2017-08-08: Added ‘sbix in Photoshop’ section, title-cased headers.